 Want to be a part of the Indian Administrative Services?
 Have you decided that the corridors of power are for you?
 Great.
-But, if you are still some years from appearing in the UPSC, you can well utilize the interim period to strengthen some core skills required.
+But, if you are still some years from appearing in the UPSC civil services exam, you can well utilize the interim period to strengthen some core skills required.
 Concentrate on finishing your graduation and then embark on serious study only at the right time.

 You should get going now, but, as I said I do not mean at all that you should immediately open your books and start cramming.
 No point in doing that, as you might not remember all that you study now.

-But, you could decide when you shall be appearing for the exam.
+As you have ample time, you could decide when you shall be appearing for the exam.
 Maybe, 3-4 years down the line.
 It will help you focus.
-Now, what can you do,that will help you in your preparation?
+Now, what can you do, that will help you prepare for IAS?
 You need to develop skills that are a must if you want to clear the UPSC.

 1. You Have To Read A Lot

 It is a well-known fact that you have to read a thousand pages across various subjects to develop a knowledge base to answer questions asked in the IAS exam.
 So, if you have not cultivated the habit of reading, then now is a good time to start.
 And how do you do that?

 - Read varied literature by scholars.
 Expand your horizons and come out of the comfort zone of your favourite subject and preferred place to be in.
-Here are some amazing non-fiction books that you should read to develop a good knowledge base.
+There are some amazing non-fiction books that you should read to develop a good knowledge base.

 - Start reading newspapers like ‘The Hindu’ and ‘Indian Express’.
 Their news is well written and balanced.
 Read their editorials as well.